To hire Two Dogs Pet Services to provide Pro Pet Care or Dog walking, how do I get started?

 We do our best to keep our rates extremely competitive and very fair for the services we provide and our experience.
-If you are away for extended periods of time or choose to pre pay for a month of dog walking or other similar scenarios, we do offer a bit of a break.
 Our goal is not to break your bank, but this is how we make our living, so when we choose to offer a lower rate it's because it's the fair and right thing to do for you.
 We care about our clients and their pets, so if there is a need, we always do our very best to fill that need.
-We will always give you the best possible rate we can!
+We will always give you the best possible rate we can and do our very best to work ethically within your budget.

 By not offering across the board discounts, we are able to donate services and offer to care for pets for clients who are hospitalized or in hospice or do the extra special something for a client in need.
-We want to continue to do those things and we can't if we discount rates too often or too much.
+We want to continue to do those things and we can't if we discount rates.

-PLUS, we are sooo worth what we charge!
+PLUS, we are sooo worth more than what we charge!
 Every one of us!

 What kind of pets do you care for?

-We've come up with a list of 30 different types of pets we've taken care of in the last ten years.
+We've come up with a list of 30 different types of pets we've taken care of in the last 30 years.

 Here's a start to the list:

 This list is only a partial list of the many animals Jen has handled over the years of working at veterinary hospitals.
-Ranging from hawks to peacocks to skunks to sugar gliders...even raising squirrels for release.
+Ranging from hawks to peacocks to skunks to sugar gliders...Kim and Jen have both raised squirrels for release.
 Steve and his family had a plethora of wild animals for pets back in the day, too...including monkeys!

 Do you board pets?

-Two Dogs Pet Services does not board dogs or cats.
-For rabbits and other exotic pets (small caged pets such as lizards, small birds, hamsters, small fish tanks, etc.) we can connect you with our local rabbit rescuer.
+Two Dogs Pet Services does not board dogs.
+For cats & rabbits (and other exotic pets- small caged pets such as lizards, small birds, hamsters, small fish tanks, etc.) we can connect you with one of our sitters who *might* be able to privately house one or two pets for a short time.

 Contact us for more information.